nicolaspe/itp_fakingthenews/class01/01_class.md

 With this, we can download a video, get a transcript, and edit in any kind of ways!

 ### Ex 1
-1. With `youtube-dl <URL>` you download the target video
+1. With `youtube-dl <URL>` download the target video.
+Add `-f` if you want a specific format option.
+	- (Optional) Get the word-for-word transcript for the video file

-Rename transcript or video file.
+2. Rename transcript or video file.
-> Several errors with ffpmeg D: Trying uninstalling and reinstalling. chown pkg lib folder.
-Still not working

-Doesn't work with `3gp`.
-`youtube-dl` doesn't work without `-f`.
+3. On the terminal, go to the desired folder and run `videogrep --input <FILENAME> --search 'KEYWORD' --use-transcript --search-type word`
+  - In this case, it was: `videogrep --input debate2.mp4 --search 'bad' --use-transcript --search-type word`
+4. Output file is **supercut.mp4**

 ### Assignment
 1. Use `franken` option!
 Let's you put words on someone's mouth!